TGITS/docker-compose-examples/mongodb-docker-compose-examples/README.md

 # MongoDB

-This small project provides a docker compose file and a directory structure that create a local environment for mongodb that can be used for developement and experimentation purposes.
+This small project provides a _docker compose file_ and a minimalist directory structure that creates a local environment for the [MongoDB](https://www.mongodb.com/) database to be used for developement and experimentation.
 Do not use this directly in a production enviroment or at your own risk !
 Two containers are provided :